Economical Bat Removal & Bat Control Services

 Call us!
 (678)935-5900

 The bat inspection is a pretty straight-forward process.
+You may feel like you have a bat infestation, however, the amount of bats does not change the price.
+It is solely the amount of work required, meaning what we have to seal.
 We have to determine where the bats are getting in and what it will take to get them out, keep them out & clean up any guano (if necessary).
 We block off enough time on our schedule to do the work.
 We give you the price to take care of the problem and if you say “Go ahead” we immediately do the work and we waive the inspection fee.

 Bats are FEDERALLY protected and during the maternity season of May 1st – Aug 15th extra precautions need to be taken by Licensed Professionals.
 However, as long as the bats have not breached the attic, we can carefully hand removed them.
 If there is a breach and the bats could have access inside the attic then we use one-way valves which allow the bats to safely leave and denies them access back in.
 Simple terms – if the bats are sitting in the gable vent without having access in the attic we can hand remove them.
 If they have access inside we use one-way valves and a return trip is necessary to complete the job.